henrynash/elements/an/AnthaAcademy/Lesson1_Commands/README.md

 ## Excercises

-1. Modify the Lesson1_Sample/element.an file by adding a step in the steps block to take the Sample produced and Mix it to an output location by adding the following line:
+1. Modify the Lesson1_Sample/element.an file by adding a step in the steps block to take the SampledLiquid produced and Mix it to an output location by adding the following line:

-Sample = Mix(Sample)
+SampledLiquid = Mix(SampledLiquid)

 2. Modify the Status message accordingly